LYL1015/DIRFL/README.md

 <div align=center><img src="img/overview.jpg" height = "100%" width = "100%"/></div>

+## Abstract
+> *Pan-sharpening aims to spatially enhance the low-resolution multispectral image (LRMS) by transferring high-frequency details from a panchromatic image (PAN) while preserving the spectral characteristics of LRMS.
+Previous arts mainly focus on how to learn a high-resolution multispectral image (HRMS) on the i.i.d. assumption.
+However, the distribution of training and testing data often encounters significant shifts in different satellites.
+To this end, this paper proposes a generalizable pan-sharpening network via domain-irrelevant feature learning.
+On the one hand, a structural preservation module (STP) is designed to fuse high-frequency information of PAN and LRMS.
+Our STP is performed on the gradient domain because it consists of structure and texture details that can generalize well on different satellites.
+On the other hand, to avoid spectral distortion while promoting the generalization ability, a spectral preservation module (SPP) is developed.
+The key design of SPP is to learn a phase fusion network of PAN and LRMS.
+The amplitude of LRMS, which contains ‘satellite style’ information is directly injected in different fusion stages.
+Extensive experiments have demonstrated the effectiveness of our method against state-ofthe-art methods in both single-satellite and cross-satellite scenarios.
 ### :rocket: Highlights:
 - **SOTA performance**: The proposed DIRFL achieves better generalization performance than existing SOTA pan-sharpening methods over multiple satellite datasets.